 If you have trees very close to the home it’s likely that you have a downspout or two that become clogged all the time.
 There are a few solutions to help with this so you don’t need to pay for so many gutter cleaning services.

 The best way to prevent debris from entering the gutter system is gutter covers aka gutter guards.
 There are many types of gutter covers available on the market at many different price points.
-We have other articles that explain the pro’s and con’s of all of the different types of gutter covers so we won’t get into that here.

 In our opinion gutter covers are the number one way to keep debris out of your gutters and downspouts.
 In fact the style that we use and recommend, perforated aluminum gutter covers, only allow smaller particles into the system.
 As long as everything is pitched correctly smaller particles will flush through the gutter system when it rains.
 And they will never become clogged because nothing big enough to clog will fit through the tiny holes.